 Thus a text like 'a boy...' might be encrypted by 'sv!op...'.
-Assume that each symbol is mapped to a unique symbol.
-The file symbols.txt gives the list of symbols, one per line (note second line is \(\space \)).
+Assume that the mapping between symbols is one-to-one.
+The file symbols.txt gives the list of symbols, one per line (note second line is \langle space \rangle).
 The file message.txt gives the encrypted message.

-Decoding the message by brute force is impossible, since there are 53 symbols thus 53! permutations.
-Instead you will set up a Metropolis-Hastings Markov chain to find modes on the space of permutations.
+Decoding the message by brute force is impossible, since there are 53 symbols and thus 53! possible permutations to try.
+Instead we will set up a Metropolis-Hastings Markov chain to find modes in the space of permutations.

-We model English text, say $s_1 s_2 \cdots s_n$ where s_i are symbols, as a Markov chain, where a symbol give the previous symbol is independent of all past symbols:
+We model English text, say $s_1 s_2 \cdots s_n$ where s_i are symbols, as a Markov chain, where each symbol given the immediately previous one is independent of all earlier symbols: